firstdraft/guides/rcav-flowchart.md

 Some things to keep in mind:

  - Capitalization (all file, folder, method, variable, and symbol names should be `snake_case`; only class names are `CamelCase`).
- - Spelling/pluralization (by convention, controller names are usually plural, but don't have to be).
+ - Spelling/pluralization matters (by convention, controller names are usually plural, but don't have to be).
  - Location (controller files must be in `app/controllers/` (be careful not to put the controller in `app/controllers/concerns`.
  - **READ THE ERROR MESSAGE!** It usually tells you exactly what is going wrong, and where.
 It will at least give you a strong hint.